susanBuck/notes/05_Laravel/02_Deploy.md

 1. From local, push to your `github` remote.
 2. SSH into your DigitalOcean droplet and navigate into your app folder, then run `git pull`.
-2. Also while SSH'd in to your app folder, run `composer update --prefer-dist` to update any dependencies.
+2. Also while SSH'd in to your app folder, run `composer install --prefer-dist` to install any dependencies.